-Document if the student's asthma is in any way impairing or interfering with his or her school performance.
+Document if the student's asthma is in any way impairing or interfering with their school performance.
 If so, which activities are impaired?
 In particular, do adjustments need to be made to the student's physical education classes?

 Safety Procedures